boroskoyo/sidekick-elastic/README.md

     "sidekick_password": ""
    ```

-  Log event index is sidekick_logpoint & snapshot event is sidekick_tracepoint by default.
-You can change them like below:
+  Log event index is sidekick_logpoint & snapshot event index is sidekick_tracepoint by default.
+You can override them like below:

    ```js
     "sidekick_tracepoint_index": "sidekick_tracepoint",
     "sidekick_logpoint_index": "sidekick_logpoint"
    ```

-  if have an on-premise setup add the fields below according to your setup
+  If have an on-premise setup add the fields below according to your setup:

    ```js
     "sidekick_host": "ws://127.0.0.1",
     "sidekick_port": "7777"
    ```

-  if have your user token you can use it instead of email & password
+  If have your user token you can use it instead of email & password :

    ```js
     "sidekick_token": "<>"